marleensoliman/Master-Thesis/README.md

-This is all the code used for the master thesis of Marleen solimna at the NKI.
+This is all the code used for the master thesis of Marleen Soliman at the NKI.

 # Disclaimer